How To Complete Form 1120S & Schedule K-1 (+Free Checklist)

 - Forms 1099: Did your S-corp need to file any Forms 1099, such as for independent contractors?
 Form 1120S asks this question, so it’s best if you double-check.
 Our guide on Form 1099 reporting can help you figure out if you’re required to issue any 1099s.

 You can run P&L and balance sheet reports quickly and easily in accounting software like QuickBooks.
-Check out our QuickBooks Online review for its features if you don’t yet use it, but if you do and simply want assistance with statements, see our tutorials:
+Check out our QuickBooks Online review for its features if you don’t yet use it, but if you do and want assistance with statements, see our tutorials:

 - How To Run a Profit and Loss (P&L) Report or Income Statement in QuickBooks Online